 - Homebrew sterilizing compound *

-Fermentation is the process where yeast consumes sugar & makes alcohol & carbon dioxide gas.
+Fermentation is the process where yeast consumes sugar and makes alcohol and carbon dioxide gas.
 Most yeasts work when the mixture is warm (say 15C to 30C).
 If the mixture stays warm, the yeast will continue to work untill the alcohol is up to about 15%.
 It produces a huge amount of gas at the same time.

 When you are making wine or beer or spirits, this is what you want.
 When you are making soft drinks, you only want to use fermentation to make a little bit of gas to make your drink fizzy.

-Also, you have extra sugar in your recipe to make your soft drink taste sweet.
-You do not want the yeast to use up all the sugar because it will not be sweet & the gas pressure in the bottle will blow all the ginger beer out of the bottle as soon as you open the cap or even burst the bottle.
+You also have extra sugar in your recipe to make your soft drink taste sweet.
+You do not want the yeast to use up all the sugar as it will remove the sweetness and the gas pressure in the bottle will blow all the ginger beer out of the bottle as soon as you open the cap or even burst the bottle.
 This is the reason you put your bottles in the fridge & leave them there.
 It stops the fermentation.